Explicit contest rules

 Log submissions:

-Log submission details about log format, classification and submission will increase the chances that the logs are the way you want them.
+Details about log format, classification and submission will increase the chances that logs are the way you want them.
 If the log submission format is Cabrillo, be specific about the format by publishing a Cabrillo template so logging software authors can write the correct output file.